-3. Term Paper 學期論文 (40% of final grade for Students of BD 1 and 2; 50% of final grade for others)
+3. Term Paper 學期論文 (40% of final grade)

 Expanding on the research and findings from your presentation, compose an academic paper centered around a research question or thesis statement (central argument).
 Provide an appropriate title for your paper, which should differ from the research question or thesis statement.
-For students of BD 1 and 2, the paper should be 3,000-4,500 words (for Chinese) or 2,000-3,000 words (for English) in length; for others, the paper should be 4,500-6,000 words (for Chinese) or 3,000-4,000 words (for English) in length.
+The paper should be 3,000-4,500 words (for Chinese) or 2,000-3,000 words (for English) in length.
 Footnotes and bibliography are not included in the word count.
 Footnotes should primarily be used for citation purposes, with content explanations kept to a minimum.
 Ensure that the bibliography contains all the cited literature and nothing beyond that.
 The submission deadline is 7th May 2023.
 See Appendix II for the grading rubric for the term paper.